junxit/us-congress-code/title-42/chapter-7/sec-1395kk.md

 ### Amendments

+2016—Subsec. (g).
+Pub.
+L. 114–255 added subsec. (g).
 2015—Subsec. (e).
 Pub.
 L. 114–10, § 105(c)(1), struck out “Medicare” before “data” in heading.
 Subsec. (e)(3).
 Pub.
 L. 114–10, § 105(c)(2), inserted “Beginning July 1, 2016, if the Secretary determines appropriate, the data described in this paragraph may also include standardized extracts (as determined by the Secretary) of claims data under subchapters XIX and XXI for assistance provided under such subchapters for one or more specified geographic areas and time periods requested by a qualified entity.” before “The Secretary” and “or under subchapters XIX or XXI” before period at end.
 Subsec. (e)(4)(A).
 Pub.
 L. 114–10, § 105(d), inserted “, for periods prior to July 1, 2016,” after “deposited” and “, and, beginning July 1, 2016, into the Centers for Medicare & Medicaid Services Program Management Account” before period at end.
 Subsec. (f).
 Pub.
 L. 114–10, § 502(a), added subsec. (f).
 2010—Subsec. (e).
 Pub.
 L. 111–148 added subsec. (e).
 2008—Subsec. (d).
 Pub.
 L. 110–275 added subsec. (d).
 1974—Subsec. (a).
 Pub.
 L. 93–445 substituted “Railroad Retirement Act of 1974” for “Railroad Retirement Act of 1937”.
 1972—Subsec. (c).
 Pub.
 L. 92–603 added subsec. (c).
 1965—Subsec. (a).
 Pub.
 L. 89–97 inserted reference to Railroad Retirement Act of 1937 in first sentence.

 ### Effective Date of 2010 Amendment